-A trickster Fox god challenges a quick-witted (but underachieving) acolyte to save herself by saving her own ancestors.
+In this stellar debut fantasy, a trickster Fox god challenges an underachieving acolyte to save herself by saving her own ancestors.
 But are Nesi and her new friends from the past prepared to defeat the ferocious Wolfhounds of Zemin?

 Nesi is desperate to earn the patronage of one of the Ninety-Nine Pillars of Heaven.
 As a child with godly blood in her, if she cannot earn a divine chaperone, she will never be allowed to leave her temple home.
 But with ninety-six failed auditions and few options left, Nesi makes a risky prayer to T’sidaan, the Fox of Tricks.